r0w/ntnx-escape-game/README.md

 # ntnx-escape-game
-Roleplay to discover Nutanix platform
+  - Roleplay to discover the **Nutanix Cloud Platform** (NCP).

 # Preparation
-1) Book a HPOC with following characteristics :
+1) Book a Nutanix HPoC with following characteristics :
   - 4 nodes cluster (no more, no less) cause one node will be removed by the scripts.
-  - AOS 7.5
+  - AOS 7.5 (do not use another version).
-  - PC 7.5
+  - PC 7.5 (do not use another version).
-  - Self-Service enabled and version 4.3 or higher.
+  - Self-Service enabled and version 4.3 (do not use another version).
   - Leap Enabled.
   - Flow security enabled.